-When I was born, my dad gave me the name Cedric so I could be a playwright without having the burden of picking a pseudonym.
-At a young age, he used to read me short stories by Dostoevsky.
+When I was born, my dad gave me the name Cedric, hoping that I might be a playwright.
+At a young age, my dad used to read me short stories by Dostoevsky.
 My parents told me that I used to get angry during Dostoevsky-time and throw books across the room.
 I think this was my first rejection towards fiction.
 When I was in the 4th grade, unbeknownst to me, my teacher was going to fail me because she thought that I was unable to read.
 I remember going on a family trip to South Dakota and reading the road signs out loud as we drove by.
 A surprise to my parents because they also thought that I couldn’t read.
 When asked by my teachers why my reading grades were so bad, I replied: “I don’t want to read the stupid frog books”.
 While Frog and Toad Together and Fox with Socks appealed to the average 4th grader, I preferred checking out informational books like How to Draw or How to Fold Origami or textbooks about insects.
 Even as a child I was a curious explorer.
-This about sums up my educational experience.
-I was never really committed to the education program and I discovered that many of my thoughts were different than my peers.

 Things did not really change in my adult life.
-I remember purchasing my first ipad and using it to read/download philosophy books.
-What kind of nerd buys an ipad to download public domain books, like Thomas Hobbes and Plato, to read them between class periods?
-This same ipad was later stolen and I remember getting an email from the Apple store saying “Thank you for purchasing Angry Birds” – this about sums up humanity, an ipad is one of the most powerful and technologically advanced informational tools in existence, and people use it to play bird games.
+I remember purchasing my first iPad and using it to read/download philosophy books.
+What kind of nerd buys an iPad to download public domain books, like Thomas Hobbes and Plato, to read them between class periods?
+This same iPad was later stolen and I remember getting an email from the Apple store saying “Thank you for purchasing Angry Birds” – this about sums up humanity, an iPad is one of the most technologically advanced informational tools in existence, and people use it to play bird games.